 We only source raw materials that are traceable which means that we source renewable raw materials only from known sources providing us with visibility into the raw material supply chain and enabling efficient monitoring and engagement with the supply chain.
-We source renewable raw materials only from suppliers that are committed to combating deforestation, protecting biodiversity and respecting human rights, as defined in Neste’s Supplier Code of Conduct.
+We source renewable raw materials only from suppliers that are committed to preventing deforestation, protecting biodiversity and respecting human rights, as defined in Neste’s Responsible Sourcing Principle.
 Our renewable raw material suppliers are regularly audited to ensure compliance with our sustainability criteria.

 Knowing where our renewable raw materials come from helps us ensure that raw material production does not infringe human rights or put forests, carbon-rich areas or biodiversity at risk.
-Increasingly, regulation and certification systems require companies to know their supply chains: for example, within the European Union, biofuel producers are required by law to use only raw materials that are traceable to the point of origin, to their cultivation sites or production facilities.
-When it comes to sustainability, we at Neste always go for the extra mile and aim at doing more than what is legally required from us.”
+Increasingly, regulation and certification systems require companies to know their supply chains: for example, within the European Union, biofuel producers are required by law to use only raw materials that are traceable to the point of origin.
+When it comes to sustainability, we at Neste go for the extra mile and aim at doing more than what is legally required from us.”

 3. Can you give us some examples of your engagement with suppliers?

 “Since 2015, we have regularly organized workshops to educate our suppliers on sustainable practices, Neste’s expectations and criteria, as well as legal criteria on sustainability.
 The topics we have covered include effective due diligence processes, supply chain traceability, and human and labor rights, among others.
-In 2021, we organised a two-day workshop on grievance mechanisms for our direct suppliers.
+In 2022, we organized a sustainability workshop for our palm oil and PFAD (palm fatty acid distillate) supplier with the objective of raising awareness and advancing on topics such as human rights due diligence, deforestation and traceability.
 We are also engaged in regional collaborative projects across industries to mitigate the risk of deforestation and biodiversity loss, such as the Siak Pelalawan Landscape Programme in Indonesia.”